watchmempam/house_price_map/README.md

 python map_website.py
 ```

 This loads the data from `trafford prices.csv`, geocodes the postcodes and creates `site/index.html` with the map.
-Open this file in a web browser (desktop or mobile) to view and interact with the map.
+The repository also includes a copy of this file at the repository root (`index.html`).
+Open either file in a web browser (desktop or mobile) to view and interact with the map.
 You can zoom and pan around the data points.

 ## GitHub Pages